-Credit by exam is acceptable provided that a United States regionally accredited college or university transcript specifies the course title, unit value and grade.
+Credit by exam is acceptable provided that a United States regionally accredited college or university transcript specifies the course title, unit value, grade and posted to a specific term.
 A "Credit/Pass" designation is acceptable provided that the institution's policy states that a "Credit/Pass" designation is equivalent to a "C" grade (2.0 grade points on a 4.0 scale) or better.
 The course must be deemed comparable by the CCC faculty in the discipline or its designee as defined in Section 5.2.